 Justice Fybel was a member of the Judicial Candidate Conduct Task Force of the California Commission for Impartial Courts.
 He addressed the subject of judicial ethics in campaigns at a symposium on “Judicial Ethics and Accountability: At Home and Abroad” at McGeorge Law School and is a co‑author of an article on the subject published in volume 42 University of the Pacific McGeorge Law Review 135 (2010).

-Justice Fybel has taught classes and spoken at events sponsored by the Judicial College of the California Courts (Making an Effective Record for Appeal; 2010-2015); the Center for Judicial Education and Research of the Administrative Office of the Courts (The 2013 Amendments to the Code of Judicial Ethics; Legal Ethics for Appellate Court Employees and Attorneys; Legal Ethics for Trial Court Research Attorneys; Recovery of Attorney Fees; and Use of Financial Documents in the Courtroom); the California Judges Association; the State Bar of California (Statements of Decision); the Orange County Superior Court (the Code of Judicial Ethics); the National Association for Presiding Judges and Court Executive Officers; the State Bar of Utah; the American Friends of the Hebrew University of Jerusalem; the OCBA and the Los Angeles County Bar Association; the ABTL (including and moderating a program on the U.S. Department of Homeland Security; Security & Privacy Actions: The Changing Landscape for Business Litigators; Practice Before the Court of Appeal); the Los Angeles Superior Court (The 2013 Amendments to the Code of Judicial Ethics); Pincus Professional Education (State Appeals); the Rutter Group (Summary Judgment and Other Terminating Motions); the Business Litigation, Appellate, and Labor and Employment Law Sections of the OCBA; the Orange County Trial Lawyers Association; the Ferguson Inn of Court; and the Constitutional Rights Foundation.
+Justice Fybel has taught classes and spoken at events sponsored by the Judicial College of the California Courts (Making an Effective Record for Appeal; 2010-2016); the Center for Judicial Education and Research of the Administrative Office of the Courts (The 2013 Amendments to the Code of Judicial Ethics; Legal Ethics for Appellate Court Employees and Attorneys; Legal Ethics for Trial Court Research Attorneys; Recovery of Attorney Fees; and Use of Financial Documents in the Courtroom); the California Judges Association; the State Bar of California (Statements of Decision); the Orange County Superior Court (the Code of Judicial Ethics); the National Association for Presiding Judges and Court Executive Officers; the State Bar of Utah; the American Friends of the Hebrew University of Jerusalem; the OCBA and the Los Angeles County Bar Association; the ABTL (including and moderating a program on the U.S. Department of Homeland Security; Security & Privacy Actions: The Changing Landscape for Business Litigators; Practice Before the Court of Appeal); the Los Angeles Superior Court (The 2013 Amendments to the Code of Judicial Ethics); Pincus Professional Education (State Appeals); the Rutter Group (Summary Judgment and Other Terminating Motions); the Business Litigation, Appellate, and Labor and Employment Law Sections of the OCBA; the Orange County Trial Lawyers Association; the Ferguson Inn of Court; and the Constitutional Rights Foundation.

 Before his judicial appointment, Justice Fybel was a partner in the law firm of Morrison & Foerster LLP.
 Justice Fybel specialized in civil business litigation.